abdulmedzid/Vrime/README.md

 ## Screens

 ### Home
 Home screen with current and future weather data for the selected location.
-It has a dynamic background depending on the time of day and type of weather.
+It has a dynamic background depending on the time of day and type of weather.\n
 <img src="./app/sampledata/home.png" width="30%" height="30%">
+&ensp;
 <img src="./app/sampledata/home_night.png" width="30%" height="30%">
+&ensp;
 <img src="./app/sampledata/home_cloudy.png" width="30%" height="30%">

 ### Location Picking